How to sell your new product to early adopters

-“Later adopters are looking for a well-rounded customer experience—from purchasing to unpacking, set-up and use,” says McCartney.
-“They want a near-perfect product, something they can’t get from early iterations.”
+Late adopters are looking for a well-rounded customer experience from purchasing and unpacking to setup and use.
+They want a near-perfect product, which you can’t get with the early versions.

-McCartney says future customers may also want to pay less, an expectation you can often meet by scaling up production.
-“Efficiency improves as you generate more, higher-quality product on the manufacturing line,” he says, “so you can set a right price for the broad market.”
+Future customers may want to pay less, an expectation you can often meet by scaling up production.
+Efficiency improves as you produce more and better products, so you can set a good price for a larger market.

-- Pick a problem you can solve.
+- Choose a problem you can solve.